Geoff Connell, Head of Information Management and Technology at Norfolk County Council (and former Socitm President)

 “It’s an excellent experience that is well worth doing.
 It has also given us some new networking opportunities and contacts.”

 When people comeback from a Leadership Academy course, there’s an almost tangible change in the way they carry themselves and approach problem solving.
 Invariably more confident, both personally and in their enthusiasm for thinking critically and outside the box, they feel empowered and recharged.

 My proudest work-related achievement is securing external funding to improve the network connectivity across Norfolk County.
 This includes £8m for full fibre to 372 sites and, also, two county LoRaWAN deployments including over 250 gateways.

 To make this possible, I had to have a team of innovative leaders supporting me.
-For truly effective leaders, the number one skill needed is the ability to collaborate, forming high-performing partnerships with business leaders, tech leaders from other linked organisations (in my case other local authorities and NHS organisations) and key suppliers.
+For truly effective leaders, the number one skill needed is the ability to collaborate.
+Forming high-performing partnerships with business and tech leaders from other linked organisations (in my case other local authorities and NHS organisations) and key suppliers is essential.

-The Socitm Leadership Academy has played a vital role in building, strengthening and testing these skills in my team and I heartily recommend making the time investment of enrolling on a course to anyone.
+The Socitm Leadership Academy has played a vital role in building, strengthening and testing these skills in my team.
+I heartily recommend making the time investment of enrolling on a course to anyone.
 The ROI is quick, effective and has proved invaluable to Norfolk County Council.

 Read more about the Top Talent programme.
 Places are subject to availability and membership level.
 Check with our Leadership Academy Manager for all the information you need.